-Hepatitis C is an infection that leads to liver inflammation.
+Hepatitis C is an infection caused by the hepatitis C virus (HCV) that leads to liver inflammation.
 Symptoms can be mild for many years, even while liver damage is taking place.
-The majority of people who are infected end up with chronic hepatitis that can last a lifetime.
+Many people with hepatitis C end up with chronic hepatitis C that can last a lifetime.
 The consequences of long-term infection include liver damage, liver cancer, and even death.

-Read on to learn how the infection is spread and how it progresses.
+Read on to learn how HCV is spread and how the infection progresses.

-You can become infected with hepatitis C through contact with the blood of an infected person.
+You can contract HCV through contact with blood or some bodily fluids that contains HCV.
 You’re at risk of contracting the virus if you:

 - share infected needles

 - engage in sex with multiple partners without condoms

 Mothers with HCV also can pass the virus on to their children during childbirth, but not through breastfeeding.

 In most cases, there are no early warning signs.
 Most people are symptom-free and remain unaware of the infection.
 Others experience mild symptoms, such as fatigue and loss of appetite, which tend to clear up on their own.